jaspector

 Portal guidance says inspections may be scheduled up to 8 business days in advance

-Typical inspection sequence: Depends on permit type; rough and final inspections are commonly required
+Typical sequence: Depends on permit type; rough and final inspections are commonly required

 For construction, alteration, repair, demolition, and other work requiring county code review

-Typical processing time is Not published as a single countywide SLA; depends on scope and review complexity.
+Building permit processing times in unincorporated St. Louis City, MO typically run Not published as a single countywide SLA; depends on scope and review complexity.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated St. Louis City, MO.
 The following work is generally exempt: Minor repair work below county code permit thresholds; county does not publish one short consolidated exempt-work list on the landing page reviewed.
+When in doubt, confirm with the local building department before starting work.